TravelMedEvidence. Expertise. Safer travel.

 Food & water

-Tap water in major hotels is generally safe; otherwise use bottled water.
+Tap water in major hotels is generally safe; otherwise use bottled or treated water.
+Eat thoroughly cooked food and observe standard hygiene to reduce risk of traveler's diarrhea, hepatitis A, and typhoid.

 Mosquito protection